Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Naturalistic Neuroscience Datasets

-\textbf{Other Multimodal Datasets}: Finally, beyond the video datasets, datasets have also been proposed with other kinds of multimodality.
-These datasets are audiovisual (\cite{zinszer2018decoding,cao2021brain}), words associated with line drawings~\cite{mitchell2008predicting,sudre2012tracking}, pictures along with sentences and word clouds~\cite{pereira2018toward}.
-These datasets have been collected using a variety of methods like fMRIs~\cite{mitchell2008predicting,pereira2018toward}, MEG~\cite{sudre2012tracking} and fNIRS~\cite{zinszer2018decoding,cao2021brain}.
-Specifically, in~\cite{sudre2012tracking}, subjects were asked to perform a QA task, while their brain activity was recorded using MEG.
-Subjects were first presented with a question (e.g., ``Is it manmade?''), followed by 60 concrete nouns, along with their line drawings, in a random order.
-For all other datasets, subjects performed passive viewing and/or listening.
+Beyond audio and vision datasets, other multimodal datasets have been proposed.
+These include audiovisual datasets \citep{zinszer2018decoding,cao2021brain,boyle2020courtois,jung2024multimodal}, and words associated with line drawings \citep{mitchell2008predicting,sudre2012tracking}.
+These datasets have been collected using various methods such as fMRI \citep{mitchell2008predicting,pereira2018toward}, MEG \citep{sudre2012tracking}, and fNIRS \citep{zinszer2018decoding,cao2021brain}.
+Specifically, in \cite{sudre2012tracking}, subjects were asked to perform a question answering (QA) task while their brain activity was recorded using MEG.
+Subjects were first presented with a question (e.g., ``Is it manmade?''), followed by 60 concrete nouns along with their line drawings, in a random order.
+For all other datasets, subjects performed passive viewing and/or listening tasks.
+The recent multimodal brain datasets, Neuromod~\citep{boyle2020courtois} and Multimodal fMRI~\citep{jung2024multimodal}, involve experiments with multimodal naturalistic stimuli, where participants engage in watching videos accompanied by audio.